 General Oral Hygiene Care

-Our experienced hygienist's main role is to help you treat and prevent gum disease.
+Our experienced Oral Health Therapists's main role is to help you treat and prevent gum disease.
 This is done through an initial gum health assessment followed by cleaning your teeth - a process called scaling and polishing.
 They carefully remove any build up of plaque or hard deposits of calculus (tartar) above and below the gum using manual or ultrasonic instruments.